hvmerode/junit-pipeline/README.md

 #### Hooks ####
 Before the pipeline code is pushed to the Azure DevOps unit test project, and started, it is possible to execute custom code.
 This code is provided as a list of 'hooks'.
-The unit test file _PipelineUnit.java_ show an example, _test 3_.\
+The unit test file _PipelineUnit.java_ shows an example, _test 3_.\
-This package also contains a few custom hooks:
+This repository also contains a few custom hooks:
 * _DeleteJUnitPipelineDependency_ - Deletes the __junit-pipeline__ dependency from the _pom.xml_, before it is pushed to the
 Azure DevOps unit test project.
 * _DeleteTargetFile_ - Deletes a single file before it is pushed to the Azure DevOps unit test project.
+It can be used to remove the file that includes the pipeline unit tests, if you don't want it to run it in the test project.

 <br>